 You will be asked to complete an assent form before you begin.
 You will also be asked about your age and when you were born.
 You will then be asked some questions where you can answer about how you feel, your thoughts and things that have happened to you at night time.
 The task that you may complete will record your actions for the researcher to look at.

 Anything about you as a person (like your name) will be safely hidden and will not be shared outside the research team (David Keep, Professor Matt Garner, Dr Julie Hadwin, Dr Denis Golm).
-Your answers will be kept in a locked cabinet where the lead researcher, David Keep, has the only access.
+Your answers will be kept in a locked folder on the researchers computer where the lead researcher, David Keep, has the only access.

 Will anyone know I am taking part?